ricosmall/jsonresume-theme-apage/README.md

 # jsonresume-theme-apage

-This is a theme for [JSON Resume](http://jsonresume.org/), trying to fit all infomation in a print page.
+This is a theme for [JSON Resume](http://jsonresume.org/), it's responsive for multi screens, also trying to fit all infomation in a print page.

 ## Getting started